Abdul-Sayed/javascript-notes/OOP/OOP.md

 ## Class Syntax
 class names are capitalized.
-The constructor function is the instance initializer; tt creates instance objects.
+The constructor function is the instance initializer; it creates instance objects.
 No functions should be written in the constructor.
 Methods within the class are instance methods, unless designated otherwise.
 	class Square {
 		constructor(sideLength) {
 			this.sideLength = sideLength;